- Anyone Can Die: They are fighting a multifront war on a Death World. It's gonna happen.

 - Adipose Rex: Not to the extent of the previous Celestial Mother, but she is still quite big.

 - Defector from Decadence: She sides with the Allied Powers after recognizing that the Grik have to reform and Esshk failed assassination attempt against her.

-- Redeeming Replacement: She has a much keener grasp of military matters, develops a sense of loyalty and is even willing to make peace with the humans and their allies and halt the hunting swarms.
+- Redeeming Replacement: She has a much keener grasp of military matters, develops a sense of loyalty towards her people, and is even willing to make peace with the humans and their allies and halt the hunting swarms.

 - Walking Spoiler: Her mere existence gives away the fact that her sister, the "first" Celestial Mother, dies midway through the series.

 IgnA general who works with Esshk in the latter half of the series.

 - A Father to His Men: He manages to form some connections with lesser Grik under him and is reluctant to throw away their lives.
 Also giving them his blessings to join Jash while dying.

 - My Master, Right or Wrong: He questions many of Esskh's strategies but follows him dutifully and with some resignation.

 - Redemption Equals Death: Of a sort.
 In Winds of Wrath, he dies fighting Esshk's Dorrighsti Grik after they start killing his army, telling Jash that he wished to see the new world despite not having a place for himself there and gives Jash command of his army before he expires.